S41L0R/Botw-Modding-Rails/README.md

 #Important!
 Make sure to set the path to which you want to start at when selecting the file you want to edit.
 You can do this by editing DefaultPath.txt.

-BUGFIXES COMING SOON!

-Then...

-TUTORIAL VIDEO COMING SOON!

-If there are any bugs you can contact me at my discord, Greenlord#9262.
-I am on the botw modding hub if you want to ping me.
+If you need any help with the tool, you can contact me via discord: Greenlord#9262.
+I'm also on the botw modding hub as well as the tool research hub if you want to ping me.